 Defining the Law Of Resources

 While many businesses claim to support and encourage innovation, they only do so when it is convenient (i.e. when there is excess labor, time, equipment, or money).
 When things get busy and the budget gets tight, innovation is moved to the back burner.
-But, if a company wants to be truly innovative and a leader in their industry, they need to commit a baseline of resources at all times—not just when it's easy.
+But, if a company wants to be truly innovative and a leader in its industry, they need to commit a baseline of resources at all times—not just when it's easy.

 The key is striking a balance that exists as a framework to uphold and nurture innovation.
 Experts have varying opinions about what percentage of budget, personnel, equipment, and time should be dedicated to innovating.
-Some say 10 percent, some say it depends on the company, and some say do what you can, when you can.
-And while it’s true there is no perfect percentage that will work for every business, the “do what you can, when you can” approach is not and never will be enough.
+Some say 10 percent, some say it depends on the company, and some say do what you can when you can.
+And while it’s true, there is no perfect percentage that will work for every business, the “do what you can, when you can” approach is not and never will be enough.

-On the other hand, there is such a thing as too much innovation funding, or rather, an improper balance of funding and other valuable resources.
+There is such a thing as too much innovation funding, or rather, an improper balance of funding and other valuable resources.
 Is money the only resource you allocate for innovation?
 If so, you may not be seeing that money paying off.

-Money is a necessary resource that helps to support innovation, but without the a team of innovative thinkers who have regular access to equipment and dedicated time for innovation, the money will either be wasted or simply sit there unutilized.
+Money is a necessary resource that helps to support innovation, but without a team of innovative thinkers who have regular access to equipment and dedicated time for innovation, the money will either be wasted or simply sit there unutilized.

 Another resource that is crucial for supporting innovation is time.
 As a business, you may not recognize time as a resource.
 In fact, you may not think very much of time at all, except as something that there is never enough of.
-Because of this, the mentality of “do what you can, when you can” starts to take over, forcing innovation to take place outside of the normal 9 to 5.
+Because of this, the mentality of “do what you can, when you can” started to take over, forcing innovation to take place outside of the normal 9 to 5.

-A business that prioritizes innovation will build in time for their most valuable personnel to think, create, design, and develop new and progressive services, products, or processes.
+A business that prioritizes innovation will build in time for its most valuable personnel to think, create, design, and develop new and progressive services, products, or processes.
 This means blocking off several hours every month, or even every week, for your employees to focus on creative endeavors.